Heat Index Calculator

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/5693/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-The Heat Index (or apparent temperature) is based on work by R.G.
-Steadman published in 1979 under the title "The Assessment of Sultriness, Parts 1 and 2.", so it is the result of extensive biometeorological studies.
+The Heat Index (or apparent temperature) is based on R.G.
+Steadman's work published in 1979 under the title "The Assessment of Sultriness, Parts 1 and 2.", so it is the result of extensive biometeorological studies.
 Originally, results were in tables.

-In order to arrive at an equation which uses more conventional independent variables, a multiple regression analysis was performed on the data from Steadman's tables.
+To arrive at an equation that uses more conventional independent variables, a multiple regression analysis was performed on the data from Steadman's tables.
 It was done by Lans P. Rothfusz and described in his work "The Heat Index "Equation" (or, More Than You Ever Wanted to Know About Heat Index) in 1990.
 You can find it here, for example.